 Direct intraoral scanning has several advantages when it comes to making digital or even printed models without going through the molding step.
 In addition to material and time savings, patient comfort is proven to be greater, suggesting this technique as a strong candidate for use in children and young patients.[6]
 However, to date, there is no work in the literature evaluating the use of intraoral scanning in children.
-The present study is the first to evaluate the concordance of measurements in different models in mixed dentition patients.
+The present study measurements (scanning) for tooth 21 is the first to evaluate the concordance of measurements in different models in mixed dentition patients.